 28. Where disciplinary proceedings (including appeals) arising under the business rules of a nominated exchange are outstanding on commencement, or where conduct engaged in before commencement is not yet the subject of disciplinary proceedings, ASX Ltd will take over from the nominated exchange the function of finalising those proceedings or commencing and finalising those proceedings.
-Such proceedings will still be governed by the business rules of the exchange before commencement.
+Such proceedings will still be governed by the business rules of the nominated exchange before commencement and those applied rules will bind anyone under an obligation to comply with ASX rules for the purposes of disciplinary proceedings and any orders arising out of them.
+The applied rules will be enforceable under s.42 of SIA as if they were current ASX rules.
 Where a member of a nominated exchange is still subject to a disciplinary order e.g. suspension, at the time of commencement, the effect of that order is continued in respect of that member's membership of ASX Ltd.